THIS DATE IN HISTORY: May 16

 1927: Jack Adams is named general manager and coach of the Detroit Cougars, replacing Duke Keats.
 Adams goes on to control the fortunes of the team, renamed the Falcons in 1930 and the Red Wings in 1932, for the next 35 years.

-1971: Jean Beliveau has two assists, his final points in Stanley Cup Playoff competition, to help the Canadiens defeat the Chicago Blackhawks 4-3 in Game 6 of the Final at the Forum.
+1971: Jean Beliveau has two assists, his final points in Stanley Cup competition, to help the Canadiens defeat the Chicago Blackhawks 4-3 in Game 6 of the Final at the Forum.
 Beliveau assists on a first-period goal by Yvan Cournoyer and sets up Frank Mahovlich's game-tying goal early in the third.
 A shorthanded goal by Peter Mahovlich at 8:55 of the third period puts the Canadiens ahead to stay and sends the series back to Chicago for Game 7.

 1982: The New York Islanders become the first U.S.-based team to win the Stanley Cup three years in a row when they defeat the Vancouver Canucks 3-1 at Pacific Coliseum to complete a four-game sweep in the Final.
-Mike Bossy scores a power-play goal five minutes into the second period and scores again three minutes later.
+Mike Bossy scores a power-play goal five minutes into the second period and again at even strength three minutes later.
 He finishes the playoffs with 17 goals and wins the Conn Smythe Trophy.
 Billy Smith makes 23 saves for the Islanders, who allow one goal in winning the two games at Vancouver.

-1985: Jari Kurri sets a Stanley Cup Playoff record with his third hat trick in the same postseason year, then scores a fourth goal to help the Edmonton Oilers clinch the Campbell Conference championship by defeating the Blackhawks 8-2 at Chicago Stadium in Game 6.
+1985: Jari Kurri sets a playoff record with his third hat trick in the same postseason year, then scores a fourth goal to help the Edmonton Oilers clinch the Campbell Conference championship by defeating the Blackhawks 8-2 at Chicago Stadium in Game 6.
 Kurri scores the first goal of the game at 5:12 of the first period, gets two more in the second and completes the scoring with 1:43 remaining in the third.
 Wayne Gretzky assists on all four goals.

 1996: Steve Yzerman scores at 1:15 of the second overtime to give the Detroit Red Wings a 1-0 victory against the St. Louis Blues in Game 7 of the Western Conference Semifinals at Joe Louis Arena.
 Goalies Jon Casey of the Blues and Chris Osgood of the Red Wings go save-for-save until Yzerman scores on a long slap shot to win the game and the series.